WatheqAlshowaiter/model-fields/README.md

 php artisan model:fields "Modules\Order\src\Models\Order"
 ```

-- You have 3 output formats: list, json and table. the list is the default
+- You have 3 output formats: list, json, and table. the list is the default

 ```sh
 php artisan model:fields User --format=json